-Russian oenologist, at a tasting in San Francisco in 1971: Enjoying an old wine is like a physical love of an old lady.
-It is possible; it may even be fun, but it requires a little bit of imagination.
+Russian oenologist at a tasting in San Francisco in 1971: Enjoying an old wine is like physical love for an old lady.
+It is possible; it can even be a pleasure, but it requires a little bit of imagination.

 Leo Tolstoy (1828-1910)

-Russian writer in conversation with his colleague Maxim Gorki (1868-1936): I do not like drunks, but I know people who become interesting when they have drunk one, then through wit, beauty of thought, fluency and wealth of language shine.
-All things that leave them in a sober state.
+Russian writer during a conversation with his professional colleague Maxim Gorki (1868-1936): I don't like drunks, but I know people who get interesting when they have drunk, who are then wit, beauty of thinking, skill and richness of language shine.
+All things that are lacking in a sober state.
 That's why I'm ready to praise the wine.

 Kurt Tucholsky (1890-1935)

-German writer (Gripsholm Castle, Germany Germany about everything): In a rush is the most beautiful moment he begins and the memory of him.
-Tucholsky especially loved the wines from the Franconian region, the wines of the famous winery Bürgerspital He said: We should not have drunk so much Steinwein.
-But that's hard: something of purity, of clear power, of sun and sun-soaked earth was not there yet.
-And that was only the open in glasses - how will that be until the pressed bottles of the bag are put on the table.
+German writer (Schloss Gripsholm, Germany Germany above all): The best thing about a intoxication is the moment in which it begins and the memory of it.
+Tucholsky particularly loved the wines from the Franconian wine-growing region and the wines from the famous winery Bürgerspital he said: we shouldn't have drunk so much stone wine.
+But that is difficult: There was no such thing as purity, clear power, collected sun and sun-drenched earth.
+And that was just the open one in glasses - how will it be until the pressed bottles of the trestle bag are placed on the table.

 Mark Twain (1835-1910)

-American writer (Tom Sawyer, Huckleberry Finn): Champagne is probably the luckiest source of inspiration.
+American writer (Tom Sawyer, Huckleberry Finn): Champagne is probably the happiest source of inspiration.

 Urban VIII.
 (1568-1644)

 The Pope on the Italian mathematician, physicist and astronomer Galileo Galilei (1564-1642) in Bertolt Brecht's "The Life of Galileo": He knows more pleasures than any man I have ever met.
 He thinks out of sensuality.
 He couldn't say no to an old wine and a new thought.

-English queen, who loved the Riesling from Hochheim (Rheingau): Good Hoc keeps off the Doc (Good Hochheimer makes the doctor superfluous).
+Queen of England who loved Riesling from Hochheim (Rheingau): Good Hoc keeps off the Doc (Good Hochheimer makes the doctor superfluous).

 Henri Vidal (1919-2000)

 Voltaire - François-Marie Arouet (1694-1778)

-French philosopher and writer: Wine is the nightingale among the drinks.
+French philosopher and writer: Wine is the nightingale among drinks.

 David Raines Wallace (1945)

-US writer on nature conservation and natural history (The Monkey's Bridge): The fermentation was perhaps a bigger discovery than the fire.
+US writer on conservation and natural history (The Monkey's Bridge): Fermentation may have been a greater discovery than fire.